primaza/primazactl/README.md

     - To generate a suitable config file:
         - Run `make config` from the repository
         - The config will be created: `out/config/service_agent_config_latest.yaml`
-- `--namespace NAMESPACE`
-    - Namespace to use for service agent.
-    - Default is `primaza-service`.
 - `--main-namespace MAIN_NAMESPACE`
     - Namespace of primaza-main.
     - Default is `primaza-system`.
 - `--version VERSION`
     - Specify the version of manifests to use.
         - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
         - Ignored if a config file is set.
+        - Defaults to the version used to build primazactl.

 # Testing